 \subsection*{Effect of policy adjustment costs on optimal quotas and stock sizes}

-Figure 2 shows the impact that the adjustment cost has on the optimal policy.
+Figure 2 illustrates how the different forms of adjustment cost can impact the optimal policy.
 Each panel is generated against the same sequence of random shocks so that they can be compared directly.
-Figure 3 (TO COME) shows the corresponding stock sizes.
+Figure 3 shows the corresponding stock sizes, which are measured here WHEN.
 In each case, the optimal solution without any adjustment cost is shown in black and the policy induced by optimization under the given adjustment penalty (equivalent to a 25\% reduction in maximum expected NPV) is overlaid in blue.

 When considering the first formulation of policy adjustment costs ($\Pi_1$), the first panel of Figure 2 shows a typical pattern, in which the optimal policy tends to avoid small policy adjustments, resulting in long periods of constant policy followed by sudden bursts of adjustment.
 This results in a relatively step-like policy pattern.
 In contrast, the second formulation $\Pi_2$ disproportionately penalizes large policy adjustments.
 The corresponding optimal policy tracks all of the changes made by the cost-free policy, but with smaller magnitude.
-This results in a smoother $h_t$ curve, one that undershoots the larger oscillations seen in the cost-free optimum in favor of a policy that changes incrementally each yearl.
+This results in a smoother $h_t$ curve, one that undershoots the larger oscillations seen in the cost-free optimum in favor of a policy that changes incrementally each year.
 Finally, the optimal policy for the third, `fixed fee' formulation ($\Pi_3$) only makes large adjustments, as one might expect, because the magnitude of the adjustment made is not reflected in the resulting penalty.
 Whereas the optimal solution for $\Pi_1$ attempts to accommodate the large oscillations at the end of the period shown (time steps $t=47-49$) with a constant quota in between the extremes, the fixed fee version takes the opposite approach of one very large swing.
 MORE DETAILING TO COME WHEN WE HAVE THE FIGURES

 \begin{figure}